lxiaogao/lvgl-for-android/README.md

 You can use C to develop HMI in android without java android-api , and can run app in cmdline directly. ideally situated for bsp and mcu engineers to develop HMI in android,who familiarize with lvgl

 Now support the following feature:

-1.support input dev such as touch-screen , can drag lvgl-app-window position in android-display 2.support alpha-channel,means lvgl app can display over or under other android-app and blend to display 3.remove hardware-accelerate code to make this project simplest and more generic to port
+- support input dev such as touch-screen , can drag lvgl-app-window position in android-disp1.
+- support alpha-channel,means lvgl app can display over or under other android-app and blend to display
+- remove hardware-accelerate code to make this project simplest and more generic to port

 #### 软件架构
 Based on lvgl8.0.0 ,you can upgrade by yourself